f4z3r/nix/README.md

 Rclone is setup to sync the second brain between devices with an alias.
-In order to allow a simple sync without having to trust google to not eavesdrop, all files within the second brain are passed via the `crypt` encryption layer from rclone before syncing.
+In order to allow a simple sync without having to trust google to not eavesdrop, all files within the second brain are passed via the `crypt` encryption layer from Rclone before syncing.
 Both encryption and salt are protected by 512bit passphrases.
 The encrypted configuration can be found in the proton drive.

 ```bash